Argument from nonbelief: God is perfectly loving

 Schellenberg says he has not seen any serious objections to this premise by theistic philosophers, but there certainly are other conceptions of God.
 Daniel Howard-Snyder writes about the possibility of believing in an unsurpassably great personal god that is nevertheless dispassionate towards its creatures.
 Drawing on the Stoic concept of Eudaimonia, he says one can think of a god more akin to a wise sage than the loving parent that Schellenberg envisions.

 Theodore Drange, in his attempt to improve the argument (see below), states that there are many theists who do not view God as perfectly loving, and "some Christians think of him as an angry deity bent on punishing people for their sins."
 Drange concludes that the argument should be put forward only in relation to theists who already accept the first premise and believe in a god who is perfectly loving.

-Most theists, in fact, do admit that love is a central concept in almost all of the world's religions.
-God is often directly associated with love, especially with agape.
+Most theists, in fact, do say that love is a central concept and God is directly associated with love.
 Theologians such as N.T.
 Wright suggest that our experience of love is itself a proof of God's existence.
 However, there are a few others (e.g. Brian Davies in the Thomist tradition) who suggest that the modern interpretation of what it means to say God loves human beings is incorrect, and so that God is able to be loving in a sense while actually willing disbelief.